-Drive Foot Traffic to Your Stores: Google Best Practices
+Drive Foot Traffic to Your Stores with Shopping Campaigns: Google Best Practices

 Ultimately, whether someone steps into your store after looking online depends on what products are being searched for and what you have in stock.
 In this section, we’ll review how to best set up and manage what are called local inventory ads for your Shopping campaigns.
 They show potential customers what’s available in your stores in near real-time through a Google-hosted local storefront.